Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 // Note, p5.js supplies "random()" as an interlude to Math.random(), with more flexible value range.

 function changeBackground() {
-  background(random(255), random(255), random(255));  // choose a number from 0 to 255 for red, green, blue
+  // Render the screen background in a random color background(random(255), random(255), random(255));  // choose a number from 0 to 255 for red, green, blue }
-}
 ```